-- (b) ERCOT shall also coordinate with TSPs and DCTOs who own and operate the Transmission Facilities associated with the double-circuit contingencies for the constraints identified above to determine whether the double-circuit failures are at a high risk of occurring due to system conditions, which may include: severe weather conditions forecasted by ERCOT in the vicinity of the double-circuit, weather conditions that indicate a high risk of insulator flashover on the double-circuit, repeated Forced Outages of the individual circuits that are part of the double-circuit in the preceding 48 hours, or fire in progress in the right of way of the double-circuit. - (c) The actions detailed in this Section shall be supplemental to the development and maintenance of Constraint Management Plans (CMPs) as otherwise directed by the Protocols or Operating Guides. - (4) ERCOT shall provide verbal notice of an Advisory to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website.
+- (b) ERCOT shall also coordinate with TSPs and DCTOs who own and operate the Transmission Facilities associated with the double-circuit contingencies for the constraints identified above to determine whether the double-circuit failures are at a high risk of occurring due to system conditions, which may include: severe weather conditions forecasted by ERCOT in the vicinity of the double-circuit, weather conditions that indicate a high risk of insulator flashover on the doublecircuit, repeated Forced Outages of the individual circuits that are part of the double-circuit in the preceding 48 hours, or fire in progress in the right of way of the double-circuit. - (c) The actions detailed in this Section shall be supplemental to the development and maintenance of Constraint Management Plans (CMPs) as otherwise directed by the Protocols or Operating Guides. - ERCOT shall provide verbal notice of an Advisory to TOs and QSEs representing Resources (4) through the TO and OSE Hotlines and shall post the message electronically to the ERCOT website.
 When an Advisory is issued, it does not place ERCOT in an Emergency Condition.
-QSEs shall notify appropriate Resources, REPs and LSEs of Advisories.
-TOs should notify their represented TSPs as appropriate of Advisories.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs and LSEs of Advisories.
+TOs should notify, as appropriate, their represented TSPs and DSPs of Advisories.

-[NOGRR177: Replace paragraph (4) above with the following upon system implementation of NPRR857:]
+[NOGRR177: Replace paragraph (4) above with the following upon system implementation of NPRR857:1

-(4) ERCOT shall provide verbal notice of an Advisory to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website.
+(4) ERCOT shall provide verbal notice of an Advisory to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
 When an Advisory is issued, it does not place ERCOT in an Emergency Condition.
-QSEs shall notify appropriate Resources, REPs, and LSEs of Advisories.
-TOs should notify their represented TSPs or DCTOs as appropriate of Advisories.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs, and LSEs of Advisories.
+TOs should notify, as appropriate, their represented TSPs, DSPs and/or DCTOs of Advisories.